OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:11

-And his head was brought on a platter and given to the girl, and she brought it to her mother.
+His head was brought on a platter and given to the girl, and she took it to her mother.

 ## Matthew 14:12

-John’s disciples came and took the body and buried it; and they went and reported to Jesus.
+John’s disciples came, took away the body, and buried it; then they went and told Jesus.

 ---

 ## Matthew 14:13

-Now when Jesus heard about John, He withdrew from there in a boat to a secluded place by Himself;
-and when the crowds heard about this, they followed Him on foot from the cities.
+When Jesus heard about John, He withdrew by boat to a secluded place by Himself.
+But when the crowds heard of this, they followed Him on foot from the towns.

 ## Matthew 14:14